-This guide provides information about the actions which are taken when recurring payments are handled by the WooCommerce Subscriptions extension.
+This page provides information about actions that are taken when recurring payments are handled by WooCommerce Subscriptions.

-If you haven’t already, you should read the Subscriptions guide for Store Managers to get a more general introduction to working with the Subscriptions extension.
+We recommend reading the Store Manager Guide for Subscriptions to get a more general introduction to working with the extension.

 Recurring Payments & the Renewal Process ↑ Back to Top

-A key feature of a subscription is a recurring payment – a payment due at a regular interval over time.
-These payments are the foundation block of a larger renewal process in the WooCommerce Subscriptions extension.
+A key feature of a subscription is a recurring payment — a payment due at a regular interval over time.
+These payments are the foundation block of a larger renewal process in WooCommerce Subscriptions.

 Subscriptions performs a number of tasks as part of renewal, including generating an order to record payment, emailing both you and the customer via email of the renewal and sometimes, processing the payment.
 The actual tasks performed differ depending on which method is being used to process the renewal.